diomed/grav-plugin-custom-templates/README.md

 This may be useful for modifications to theme templates without having to create a child theme.
 Another use case is when a plugin allows for custom templates.
 These are often stored in the plugin folder where they may cause problems when the plugin is updated.

-By storing templates in the `user/data` directory the templates are save from theme and plugin updates.
+By storing templates in the `user/data` directory the templates are safe from theme and plugin updates.

 ## Installation